BjarkeHautop/project-deep-learning/README.md

 - Check robustness on data.
 Modify data

 ## Contribution Guidelines
-- Make changes in the **develop branch**.
+- Make changes in the **Google Colab**.
-- Open a pull request for significant improvements to be reviewed before merging into the main branch.
+- If making experimental changes make your own copy (i.e. deleteting stuff to rewrite it).
+Once it is ready merge it together with our Google Colab when ready.
-- Ensure that all changes are properly documented.
+- Add some text between your code.